bomsy/d-lite/README.md

 A small js library that simulates digital lighting.
 Dependent on [d3.js](http://mbostock.github.com/d3/) library.

-## Description

-This is a playaround around project, and would love those interested to join, add and suggest ideas.
-Thanks.
-See some [ideas

 ## Compatibility

 Compatible with ie9+, chrome, firefox, safari, opera